Gositi/discord-fs/README.md

 ### Limitations
 I plan to fix many of these limitations in later versions of the program, but until then it is good if you know about them.
-- The filesystem is, of course, very slow
+- The filesystem is, of course, quite slow (especially for large files)
 - 250MiB max file size (10x Discord limit, max total size for a single message)
 - No support for directories
 - No file metadata stored, mode, permissions, etc. will be set to default
 - Files are readable and downloadable by anyone with access to the filesystem channel
-- FAT stored locally, two separate clients cannot operate on the same filesystem
+- FAT and config stored locally, two separate clients cannot operate on the same filesystem

 ## Bugs
 Here is a list of all currently known bugs, prioritized by functionality impact.